Breaks and movement for productivity: the science-backed framework

 Writing, coding, deep thinkingSustained attentionRhythmic walking, slow pace (10-15 min)

-Back-to-back meetings, client callsEmotional regulation, social energySolitary movement — walk alone, solo exercise, stretching (15-20 min)
+Back-to-back meetings, client callsEmotional regulation, social energySolitary movement: walk alone, solo exercise, or stretching (15-20 min)

 Computer work (email, administrative tasks)Physical comfort (neck/shoulder tension)Targeted stretching, mobility work (10-15 min)

-Post-lunch or low-energy periodsAlertness and wakefulnessHigher-intensity micro-movement — stairs, jumping jacks, brisk walk (3-5 min)
+Post-lunch or low-energy periodsAlertness and wakefulnessHigher-intensity micro-movement: stairs, jumping jacks, or a brisk walk (3-5 min)

 Feeling stuck or creatively blockedNovel thinking capacityOutdoor walking or rhythmic solo movement (15+ min)